 Indian palmistry symbols and their meanings can vary between palmists.
 Some Astro-palmists claim that there are at least ninety basic signs.
 The study of many of these symbols goes back a long time to Sanskrit slokas, a body of writings by Aryan people who entered India from the northwest.
 This type of symbolism is not used by modern-day readers, not only because of how rare they are but also because of the often superstitious meanings.

-I will not be attempting to find or list all the symbols; instead, I have picked out a few widespread ones.
-Some of these Indian palmistry symbols are lucky or auspicious, and some are not.
+I will not attempt to find or list all the symbols; instead, I have picked a few widespread ones.
+Some Indian palmistry symbols are auspicious, and some are not.
 Many of the symbols relate to having fortune or a blessing.
-Don’t worry though, an absence of any of the symbols is not significant.
+Don’t worry, though; an absence of any of the symbols is not significant.
 They are all pretty rare.
 So if you don’t see one, don’t be concerned.
 It doesn’t mean you can’t achieve blessings, wealth or happiness.

-If you do happen to find one of these symbols, don’t forget to seek confirmation in other hand parts.
-For example, if you see an eye symbol (which means intuitive ability), check the hand shape and other lines that might support it.
+If you find one of these symbols, don’t forget to seek confirmation in other hand parts.
+For example, if you see an eye symbol (intuitive ability), check the hand shape and other lines that might support it.
 (Like the intuition line).
 The meanings might also vary depending on which hand it is.
-The dominant hand would show the active conscious, (now and future) and the non-dominant, the passive unconscious (inner self, past).
+The dominant hand would show the active conscious (now and future) and the non-dominant, the passive unconscious (inner self, past).

-The easiest way to understand symbols on the hand is to interpret them as something that reflects a person’s way of thinking.
+The easiest way to understand symbols is to interpret them as reflecting a person’s thinking.
 So, the signs show what you have done in the past, which is the reason for the mark.
 It is not much different from reading the lines in modern palmistry because they record your past actions that can lead to possible future outcomes.

 Indian Palmistry Symbols

-- The anklet – A sign of protection, as well as a blessing in disguise.
+- The anklet – A sign of protection and a blessing in disguise.